10 tips to help you sleep better

 8. Make your bedroom your sleep sanctuary

-The room in which you sleep should be dark, quiet, cool, and without electronic devices (especially the TV).
+The room in which you sleep should be dark, quiet, cool, and free of electronic devices.
 This includes your mobile phone, because it continues to transmit signals while you sleep.
 Having your phone near you while you sleep is akin to leaving your work computer open on your bedside table – beckoning you with all of its unanswered texts and emails.
 It keeps your mind in stress mode – which is not compatible with deep rest.
-And then there is that evil temptation to text and email in the middle of the night when you awake – suppressing your melatonin and prolonging your periods of insomnia.

-You can use these in your bath, on your skin in a lotion or oil, or dropped onto your pillow for their sleep-inducing quality.
+You can use these in your bath, on your skin in a lotion or oil, or dropped onto your pillow for their sleep-inducing qualities.